openvinotoolkit/training_extensions/misc/pytorch_toolkit/text_recognition/README.md

 - `datasets` - list of datasets which will be used in training.
 Common parameters are:
   - `type` - name of the dataset, for details see [here](./text_recognition/datasets/dataset.py).
 Dataset names are described in the `str_to_class` section
   - `subset` - how to use this subset.
-Options: `train` or `validate` Any other parameters are dataset specific and should be set in correspondance with its constructor.
+Options: `train` or `validate` Any other parameters are dataset specific and should be set in correspondence with its constructor.
 - `train_transforms_list` - similar to `val_transforms_list`
 - `epochs` - number of epochs to train
 - `multi_gpu` - if this is `true`, pytorch's [distributed data parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) is used to train the model on multiple GPUs.